Supporting “Make in India”

 Socially responsible corporate

-Thales has been supporting various NGOs in India through local CSR initiatives and also group-level Foundation efforts.
-Some of them include Jagriti, Protsahan, Samarpan Foundation, GeoHaz Society, among others.
-Currently, Thales is supporting Kutumbh Foundation with an online curriculum development programme.
+In June 2017, Thales Foundation and GeoHazards Society (GHS) launched first-of-its-kind school safety mobile application in India that allows school administrators to ‘write’ a School Disaster Management Plan (SDMP).
+Besides this, Thales has been supporting various other NGOs in India through local CSR initiatives and also group-level Foundation efforts.
+Some of them include Kutumbh Foundation, Jagriti, Protsahan, Samarpan Foundation, among others.

 India represents a significant market for Thales in both civil and military sectors.
 The Group’s defence business is recognised as a reliable partner in all three branches of the Indian Armed Forces: Navy, Air Force and Army.
 Its equipment and systems have been selected for various types of platforms.
 In the civil domain, Thales has activities in transportation and civil aerospace.